jwiaduck/pyastest/README.md

 Done!
 ```

-I plan to build both this comparison tool as well as other tools utilizing Abstract Syntax Trees in this repository.
+In this repo, I plan to build both this comparison tool as well as other tools utilizing Abstract Syntax Trees.